TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/reduce-latency/caching/global-cache.md

 {{< note success >}}
 **Note**

 If you set `cache_all_safe_requests` to true, then the cache will be global and *all* inbound requests made to the API will be evaluated by the caching middleware.
-This is great for simple APIs, but for most a finer-grained control is required.
+This is great for simple APIs, but for most, a finer-grained control is required.
 This control will over-ride any per-endpoint cache configuration.
 {{< /note >}}

 ### Selective caching by header value